bcd/freewpc/machine/tz/tz.md

 # Dont allow cradling during multiball
 Dixon anti cradle:yes_no, NO

-# Only allow one high score entry per player
+# Only allow one high score entry per player (Not working)
 One HS entry:yes_no, YES

+# Set the highest oddchange random award, 20 = 500K
+Oddchange Level:integer, 10

 ##########################################################################
 # Items for the Feature Audits menu.